Welcome to the world of cozy crochet creations! Get ready to embark on your crafting journey with this free and easy crochet leg warmers pattern.

-- yarn: worsted weight (#4).
+- Worsted weight yarn (#4).
 I used Lion Brand’s Feels Like Butta in Ice.
-My leg warmers each weigh 75 grams/2.65 oz.
+My leg warmers weighed 75 grams/2.65 oz each.

-- the top ribbing and the leg warmer are worked seamless
+- the top ribbing and the leg warmer are worked seamlessly

 - the bottom ribbing is made separately and then sewn on

-- ribbing is worked in the back loops ONLY
+- ribbing is worked flat in the back loops only (blo)

 - leg warmers are worked in the round